-Recently, the Center has played an important role in the development of the new architecture of global finance.
-The Center was instrumental in the organization of the NYU Stern School book projects, Restoring Financial Stability: How to Repair a Failed System (Wiley 2009), Regulating Wall Street: The Dodd-Frank Act and the New Architecture of Global Finance (Wiley 2010), and Guaranteed to Fail: Fannie Mae, Freddie Mac, and the Debacle of Mortgage Finance (Princeton Press 2011).
-The Center has been involved in putting together various conferences, supporting research and providing educational activities (i.e., courses and events for students related to the financial crisis of 2007-2009).
+In the wake of the 2007-2009 financial crisis, the Center has played a leading role in the development of the new regulatory architecture of global finance.
+The Center added its voice to the public policy debate through a series of publications and events, including Restoring Financial Stability: How to Repair a Failed System (Wiley 2009), Regulating Wall Street: The Dodd-Frank Act and the New Architecture of Global Finance (Wiley 2010), and Guaranteed to Fail: Fannie Mae, Freddie Mac, and the Debacle of Mortgage Finance (Princeton Press 2011).